marcosbolanos/FrenchPharmaKG/readme.md

 You can then `git clone` the repo as usual.
 If you cloned the file without LFS installed, you can fix it by running `git lfs pull`.

+An image of this database is available on [Dockerhub](https://hub.docker.com/r/marcosbolanos/frenchpharmakg), but you can also build your own from this repo.

 ## Database Structure

 The CSV folder contains the actual database, which is written in a format designed for Apache AGE.